jeffdaily/parasail/README.md

 The Windows platform is fully supported as of v1.0.1.
 The CMake build is the preferred method for building parasail on Windows.

 ### Windows - CMake
 Using the CMake GUI application, you can configure the parasail build for Visual Studio 2010, 2012, or 2013.
 Other versions may also work but were not tested.
-You must configure for 64-bit Windows (Win64) or the build will fail.
+Both the 32-bit and 64-bit Windows builds should be working.

 ### Windows - Cygwin and mingw64